Liwyd/pycsv/README.md

 123456789,0,1500,0,0,2,1,3
 ```

-- you can cahnge the defult values of each new user at line 35
+- you can change the defult values of each new user at line 35